What Are the New Classifications in the DSM-5?

 Strengths and Weaknesses of DSM-5

 There is always some disagreement between professionals on the best diagnostic and treatment approaches, and continuing research brings more information that drives revisions to the DSM.
-Many of the new classifications in DSM-5 have been greeted enthusiastically by some clinicians, while others insist the same changes are detrimental.
-Some of the largest controversies and problems with DSM-5 include:
+Some clinicians have enthusiastically greeted many new classifications in DSM-5, while others insist the same changes are detrimental.
+Some of the most significant controversies and problems with DSM-5 include the following.

 1. Grief and Major Depression

 The previous DSM had a bereavement exclusion for major depressive disorder.
-In DSM-IV, people who have recently experienced a loved one’s death could not be diagnosed with depression unless:
+Using DSM-IV, clinicians could not diagnose people who had recently experienced a loved one’s death with depression unless:

 - Symptoms lasted longer than two months.